-Offered through massage schools or independent establishments, certificate programs require students to take 600-800 hours of classes.
-Students learn how the theories of chi and energy meridians pertain to massage.
-Typical coursework included in a certificate program for acupressure includes anatomy and physiology, business and ethics, aromatherapy, nutrition and kinesiology.
+Offered through massage schools or independent establishments, certificate programs require students to take 600-800 hours of coursework.
+Students learn how the theories of 'chi' and energy meridians pertain to massage.
+Typical coursework included in a certificate program for acupressure includes anatomy and physiology, business and ethics, aromatherapy, nutrition, and kinesiology.

 Associate of Science in Massage Therapy

 Associate's degree programs in massage therapy typically allow students to specialize in a specific area of massage, including acupressure.
-Students complete 800-900 hours of instruction, with an additional 200-300 hours in supervised clinical practice.
-Courses include medical terminology, small business management, pathology and a modality specialty, such as acupressure.
-Graduates of a 2-year associate's degree program can transfer into other healthcare fields, including physical therapy, athletic training, sports medicine or medical massage.
+Students complete 800-900 hours of instruction with an additional 200-300 hours in supervised clinical practice.
+Courses include medical terminology, small business management, pathology, and a modality specialty, such as acupressure.
+Graduates of an associate's degree program can transfer into other healthcare fields, including physical therapy, athletic training, sports medicine or medical massage.